-Devoted fans, aficionados and (unfortunately) re-sellers have been eagerly awaiting the chance to be one of the fortunate few who are able to obtain some of the rarest and most-coveted collectibles to release in a calendar year.
-Now, with just one week to go, we've gotten almost every last company to reveal its biggest secrets.
-Collected here for you is a comprehensive list of not just what will be available, but where it will be available, and how much it will cost you (should prices have been provided).
-This is every comic book toy and collectible exclusive for San Diego Comic-Con 2015.
+Collected here for you is a comprehensive list of not just what will be available, but where it will be available, and how much it will cost you (where prices have been provided).
+This is every comic book-related toy and collectible exclusive for San Diego Comic-Con 2016.